Almost sure multifractal spectrum of SLE: Strict mutual absolute continuity for SLE

 \begin{defn} We say that a measure $\mu$ is \emph{strictly mutually absolutely continuous} (s.m.a.c.) with respect to a measure $\nu$ if $\mu$ and $\nu$ are mutually absolutely continuous with Radon-Nikodym derivative a.e.\ bounded above and below by finite and positive constants. \end{defn}

-In this appendix we will prove a lemma which gives that the conditional law of the ``middle part" of an $\op{SLE}_\kappa(\rho^L ; \rho^R)$ curve, given a suitable realization of its initial and terminal segments, is \hyperref[smac]{s.m.a.c.}\ with respect to the law of the middle part of an ordinary $\op{SLE}_\kappa$ curve (see Lemma~\ref{rho abs cont} below for an exact statement).
-This result is needed in the proof of our two-point estimate.
+In this appendix we will prove a lemma which gives that the conditional law of the ``middle part" of an $\op{SLE}_\kappa(\rho^L ; \rho^R)$ curve given the initial and terminal segments, on a certain regularity event, is \hyperref[smac]{s.m.a.c.}\ with respect to the law of the middle part of an ordinary $\op{SLE}_\kappa$ curve (see Lemma~\ref{rho abs cont} below for an exact statement).
+This result is needed in the proof of our two-point estimate (see in particular Lemma~\ref{lem-wtE-prob}).
 We will deduce our desired result from \cite[Lemma~2.8]{miller-wu-dim} (which gives a similar strict mutual absolute continuity statement for $\op{SLE}_\kappa(\ul\rho)$ curves in domains which agree in a neighborhood of the starting point) together with the coupling results of \cite{ig1}, described in Section~\ref{ig prelim}.